-After the overthrow of the monarchy, Provisional Government officials inventoried the contents of `Iolani Palace and sold at public auction whatever furniture or furnishings were not suitable for government operations.
-The Friends of `Iolani Palace, as part of its mission to preserve, restore, and share the spirit of `Iolani Palace, has endeavored to find, recover, and preserve original Palace and monarchy furnishings and objects, many of which have been scattered throughout the world.
+Following the overthrow of the monarchy, Provisional Government officials inventoried the contents of Iolani Palace and sold all of the furniture or furnishings that were not suitable for government operations at public auction.
+The Friends of Iolani Palace, as part of its mission to preserve, restore, and share the spirit of Iolani Palace, has endeavored to find, recover, and preserve original Palace and monarchy furnishings and objects, many of which have been scattered throughout the world.

 Worldwide Search for Missing Artifacts

 Palace objects that were sold and dispersed at public auction have slowly been recovered from 36 states and 4 foreign countries.
 Despite the return of many items, the quest to find original Palace furnishings and artifacts continues as many of the original furnishings are still missing.

 The public has been instrumental in helping to recover items that were once in the Palace, from porcelain plates returned from Australia to a table found in the Iowa Governor’s mansion to a chair sitting in a local thrift store.